monster-js/monster-js/docs/main-concept/custom-element.md

 ## Summary

-To create and use a custom element in Weco JS:
+To create and use a custom element in Monster JS:

 1. Define the component with the `extends` property to specify the built-in element.
 2. Use the custom element in your HTML directly as a JSX component.

-By following these steps, you can seamlessly integrate custom elements into your Weco JS application while maintaining clean and reusable code.
+By following these steps, you can seamlessly integrate custom elements into your Monster JS application while maintaining clean and reusable code.